Install

 Logs that keep up

-Most Kubernetes log viewers struggle with high-volume output or lack features like multi-pod aggregation across a deployment.
+Most Kubernetes log viewers struggle with high-volume output or break down when you need to debug a whole workload instead of one pod.

 100K buffer